Ain’t No Meathead: A Fan’s Take On The New Zenith Defy Extreme

 Is it for me?

 So, will I be buying this watch?
 Well, actually, I won’t.
 Why?
 I tend only to collect one watch per brand, and I already have the perfect Zenith for me in the Striking 10th.
 However, I believe that the Defy Extreme is a worthy addition to the well-balanced Zenith catalog.
 For some, it’s the elegance of Elite Moonphase or the vintage-inspired simplicity of the Pilot Type 20 Extra Special that floats their boat.
-For others, it’s the timeless look of the Chronomaster Revival A3817 or the ultra-modern design of the Defy Extreme that gets their heart racing and I feel that there’s a Zenith watch for every type of enthusiast.
+For others, it’s the timeless look of the Chronomaster Revival A3817 or the ultra-modern design of the Defy Extreme that gets their hearts racing, and I feel that there’s a Zenith watch for every type of enthusiast.

 Furthermore, regardless of what design or model one chooses, Zenith’s commitment to its in-house calibers never fails to deliver true horological value for the money.
 I honestly look forward to watching Zenith’s future development with excitement and intrigue, and can’t wait to see the next innovation the manufacturer has up its sleeve.